Mike Bordick

-Michael Todd Bordick (born July 21, 1965) is an American retired professional baseball shortstop.
+Michael Todd Bordick (born July 21, 1965) is an American former professional baseball shortstop.
 He played in Major League Baseball from 1990 to 2003 with four teams: the Oakland Athletics, Baltimore Orioles, New York Mets, and Toronto Blue Jays.

 Early life

 Bordick's father, Michael, was in the Air Force, and his family moved frequently.
 Mike Bordick was born in Michigan and spent parts of his early childhood in Maine and in upstate New York before the family settled in Winterport, Maine, while he was in high school.
 He attended high school at Hampden Academy in Hampden, Maine along with longtime NASCAR veteran Ricky Craven.
 Bordick starred for the Hampden Academy Broncos and now the High School field is named in his honor.

 Amateur career

 Bordick attended the University of Maine, where he played college baseball for the Black Bears.
 In 1986, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox, and was signed by the Oakland Athletics and J.P.
 Ricciardi as an amateur free agent on July 10, 1986.